 Step 5: Exporting Payments to QBO

-- Once a bill has been paid (authorized and released, see:Authorizing Funds Release) from Float, the bill will sync to Quickbooks as a paid bill, impacting the defined Clearing account.
+- Once a bill has been paid (authorized and released, see: Authorizing Funds Release) from Float, the bill will sync to QuickBooks as a paid bill, impacting the defined Clearing account.
+The payment method that will display in QuickBooks for all bills synced through Float will be "Cheque".

 - In the "Unpaid" section of bill pay, the sync status will be visible in the "Sync" column.

-- If the bill is manually Marked as Paid in Float, the payment status will not be automatically updated in QBO.
+- If the bill is manually Marked Paid in Float, the payment status will not be automatically updated in QBO.

-Step 5: Completing Sync & Identifying Errors
+Step 6: Completing Sync & Identifying Errors

 -

-If the sync is successful, the current status of the bill will be reflected in Quickbooks and the Sync column will show a green status indicator.
+If the sync is successful, the current status of the bill will be reflected in Quickbooks, and the Sync column will show a green status indicator.

 -

-In case of any errors, the sync column will turn red and an error message will be displayed.
+In case of any errors, the sync column will turn red, and an error message will be displayed.